 We focus on project work.
-How are these projects arrived at?
-Through the children’s interests.
-Our work is child-directed, and supported by the teachers.
-The teacher is there to support and guide.
+Who selects the projects?
+The children.
+The process of selection is a complex work of exploration, discussion, negotiation, compromise, and collaboration.
+The teachers are there to support and guide this process, not to suggest ideas but to provide information and direction.
 Through the projects and at set times during the day, the teacher will ensure that children are achieving the goals that are standard for their age and developmental level.

 Each day, a time is set aside for Emotional Education.
 These sessions encourage healthy communication of feelings and begin to instill a very valuable skill, the skill of self-reflection.
 Through self-awareness, children gain control over their emotional and cognitive processes.
 Children will learn to organize, prioritize, self-reflect and self-correct.
 The development of Executive Function is very important for academic as well as social success.

 The curriculum is designed to achieve these goals: